 Copyright is serious business.
 As with any platform hosting user-generated content, YouTube provides content owners with a few tools to protect their intellectual property.
 One such tool is the ability to file a Copyright Takedown, allowing owners to remove content that is in violation of their copyright.
-To prevent recurrence, YouTube also applies a strike to the account which hosted the removed content, effectively lowering their account standing and limiting their ability to not only monetize their videos but also take part in certain features available to other users (Live Streams, for instance).
-At 3 strikes an account is also terminated, fully removing the channel and all of its videos from the platform.
+To prevent recurrence, YouTube also applies a strike to the account which hosted the removed content, effectively lowering their account standing, and putting their channel at risk.
+If a strike is received on a live stream, the access to carry out future live streams can also be disabled.
+At 3 strikes an account may be terminated, fully removing the channel and all of its videos from the platform.

 I’ve received a copyright claim on one of my videos from a content owner.
 Does my account now have a strike?